susanne-sundseth/Git-GH-for-writers/Section 2 Git and GH Basics.md

 When would you make changes but not save them to Git?: You might maintain an unstaged file because you are experimenting - maybe trying out a table.

-When would you stage but not commit?: A stage file lets you continue to edit.
+When would you stage but not commit?: Continued editing.

-When would you commit but not push?: When you are not ready to share a file.
+When would you commit but not push?: Not ready to share a file.

 ## Lesson 20 Version Control: Going Back in Time